2nd President: John Adams, The Washington of Negotiations

 He was born on October 30, 1735, in Braintree, Massachusetts Bay and died at age 90 on July 4, 1826.
 Coincidentally he died just hours before Thomas Jefferson.
 As legend has it, his ironic last words were, "Thomas Jefferson survives."

 Adams and his wife Abigail Smith had six children.
 He and his wife were considered to have a very good relationship.
 John Quincy Adams was his second born.
 One of the six, which he named Elizabeth was born as a stillborn.
 Only four of his children survived until adulthood.

 He was part of the Unitarianism faith, although they claimed they were Christian, they did not believe in the Trinity.
-Unitarianisms believed that God was only one person, separate from Jesus Christ.
+Those with the Unitarianism faith believed that God was only one person, separate from Jesus Christ.
 His father actually had other dreams for him and wanted him to become a minister.
-John had doubts that ministerial duties was the correct path for him.
+John had doubts that ministerial duties were the correct path for him.

 Fought for America's Independence

 Prior to becoming President, he graduated from Harvard University then worked as a lawyer.
 At Harvard, he learned very good debating skills and used these skills throughout his life.
 He was even nicknamed, "The Washington of Negotiations," because of his ability to use his words to get what he wanted.
 This unique ability saved America from warring with France.

 He played a leading role in the Independence of the United States during the American Revolution.
 By being part of the first Continental Congress, men listened to him as he became one of the first men to suggest that America become Independent.
 He felt so strongly about this cause and others took notice.
 He was one of the men chosen to assist Thomas Jefferson in drafting the United States Declaration of Independence.
 Adams also wrote most of Bill of Rights.